[LUM#20] Lex sportiva

 Femininity tests

-A conflict that sometimes turns into a scandal, as was the case in 2020.
-In an open letter, six players from the Nantes handball team revealed that they had undergone pregnancy tests without their consent during what they thought were simple blood tests.
-"Under health law, doctors have a strict obligation to inform their patients of the true nature of the tests they are carrying out, without the patient having to ask.
-He must seek, obtain and respect the patient's consent, and cannot override a refusal.
-However, none of the players wished or dared to take the matter to court.
-This affair echoes another revelation which occurred in 2011, on the sidelines of the Women's World Cup.
+A conflict that sometimes turns into scandal, as was the case in 2020.
+Six players from the Nantes handball team revealed in an open letter that they had undergone pregnancy tests without their consent during what they thought were simple blood tests.
+"Under health law, doctors have a strict obligation to inform their patients of the true nature of the tests they are performing, without the patient having to ask.
+They must seek, obtain, and respect the person's consent and cannot override a refusal.
+However , none of the players wanted or dared to take legal action.
+This case echoes another revelation that came to light in 2011 on the sidelines of the Women's World Cup.

-Fortunately, in the majority of cases, gynecological examinations have been abandoned in favor of other, less "intrusive" practices that are just as intrusive to the logic of law and consent.
-Some federations, particularly in athletics, have set a testosterone threshold above which a woman is no longer allowed to compete in this category, and this without any scientific consensus certifying the existence of a link between testosterone and physical performance.
-"This sporting logic, which some call the Lex Sportiva, means that there is an autonomous derogatory right in sport.
-In legal terms, these athletes are indeed recognized as women, but in sporting terms they are not.
-This confirms that sport and gender have never been very good bedfellows.
+Fortunately, in most cases, gynecological examinations have been abandoned in favor of other practices that are less "intrusive" but just as contrary to the principles of law and consent.
+Some federations, particularly in athletics, have set a testosterone threshold above which women are no longer allowed to compete in that category, even though there is no scientific consensus confirming a link between testosterone and physical performance.
+"This sporting logic, which some call Lex Sportiva, leads to the conclusion that there is an autonomous derogatory right in sport.
+Legally, these athletes are recognized as women, but in sporting terms they are not.
+This confirms that sport and gender have never been a good mix."

-To compete in their category and pursue their careers, these "hyperandrogenic" athletes are given an ultimatum by certain federations: lower their testosterone levels or give up the competition.
-"Beyond ethics and free consent, health law, at least in France, specifies that no act may be performed without medical necessity.
-In this case, however, there seems to be no medical necessity, only a sporting one," explains the legal expert.
+In order to compete in their category and pursue their careers, these "hyperandrogenic" athletes are faced with an ultimatum by certain federations: lower their testosterone levels or give up competing.
+"Beyond ethics and free consent, health law, at least in France, specifies that no procedure can be performed without medical necessity.
+However, in this case, there appears to be no medical necessity, only a sporting necessity," explains the lawyer.

-A situation denounced by Caster Semenya, South African 800-meter specialist, who was prevented from competing after refusing to undergo hormone therapy to lower her testosterone levels.
-Following an action brought against World Athletics, she lost her case before the Court of Arbitration for Sport, then on appeal before the Swiss courts in 2020.
-The European Court of Human Rights finally ruled in her favor on July 23, but the case is not over.
+This situation was denounced by Caster Semenya, a South African 800-meter specialist who was prevented from competing after refusing to undergo hormone therapy to lower her testosterone levels.
+Following a lawsuit against World Athletics, she lost her case before the Court of Arbitration for Sport, then on appeal before the Swiss courts in 2020.
+Finally, on July 23, the European Court of Human Rights ruled in her favor, but the case is not closed.
 "We are facing a battle of integrity.
-There is the integrity of competitions on the one hand, and the physical and psychological integrity of individuals on the other.
-In the age of sport as spectacle, the integrity of competitions takes precedence over that of competitors," concludes François Vialla.
+On the one hand, there is the integrity of competitions, and on the other, the physical and mental integrity of individuals.
+In the age of spectator sports, the integrity of competitions is prioritized over that of the competitors," concludes François Vialla.